cstafie/kyss/README.md

 - polish bot
 - add tap to play interface for mobile (will probably work on web too)
-- instructions on how to play (potentially in a menu)
+- leave game issues
 - destroy stale games logic
 - domain and SSL
+- instructions on how to play (potentially in a menu)

 ---